SydneyOwl/hamlib-crossbuild/readme.md

 ## Disclaimer
 This repository is not affiliated with official Hamlib project.
 It aims to provides convenience builds for users who require pre-compiled binaries across multiple architectures.

+These compilation artifacts **are experimental** and may not work at all or function improperly on certain platforms.
+Use at your own risk!

 ## Misc
 PRs and issues are welcomed!